 Sony Pictures Home Entertainment is rapidly becoming one of the biggest players in the 4K Blu-ray market and it just doesn't make sense that the parent company's biggest-selling entertainment device doesn't support its own discs.

 It is also almost a certainty that the PS5 will have a larger hard drive - of 2TB or greater.
 As the resolution of games gets higher, so do their file sizes.
-There are 4K games on the Xbox One X, for example, that weigh-in at over 100GB.
+Read Dead Redemption 2, for example, is a minimum of 99GB.
 Considering system software takes up space too, you can't even fit 10 such games on a 1TB drive.

 Yes, you can add an external USB 3.0 drive for extra storage these days, or swap out the internal HDD, but providing adequate space to begin with is a must.